nblumoe/nblumoe.github.com/_posts/2012-10-13-getting-started-with-tmux.md

 As I already said in the beginning, there is a lot of other stuff you could do and learn with tmux.
-But this article should get you going to use it in your daily work as easily accessible working environments.
+But this article should get you going to use it in your daily work, providing easily accessible working environments.

 ## Links
 - [tmux][1]